 If you search for more than one string contains condition at a time, then the filter will search for users who meet ALL of your specified conditions.
 An AND operator is assumed.

-The Real-Time Activity section below the search bar is a real-time feed of the most recent 100 events sent to Amplitude with their corresponding time, ID, event, platform, and country.
+The Real-Time Activity section below the search bar is a real-time feed of the most recent 100 events from the last day sent to Amplitude (based on upload time) with their corresponding time, ID, event, platform, and country.
 In addition, you can use the "Show" dropdown to apply filters onto the Event Stream so you only see your event(s) of interest.
 To see a live stream of all the events coming into Amplitude, click the "Live" toggle in the top right corner so that it appears green.

 Once you search for a user, the top section will display information pertinent to this user.
 You can also click into an individual user by clicking on their ID to pull up their user details and individual user event stream.
 Note: The top user details section will always display the most recent user properties for that user.
 The first five rows show user properties Amplitude will track by default if you are sending data client-side as well as other usage metrics that are calculated for each user.